 Next to traditional Office files (Word, Excel, Powerpoint), you might also send PDF documents for translation.
-In this case, try to also provide the source file and specify the file format you wish to get as deliverable.
+In this case, try to add the source file and specify the file format you wish to get as a deliverable.
 Make sure as well the PDF file is editable.
 That's easy to check: it will be editable if you can highlight text content.

 b.
 Images containing text to translate

-The following is also important.
-If your source MS Word, Powerpoint or PDF file contains images with text, verify if the embedded text is editable.
+The following is also relevant.
+If your source MS Word, Powerpoint, or PDF file contains images with text, verify if the embedded text is editable.
 Not editable?
 Specify if you want a translation of that image text and which format the image text translations should have.
-It’s a good way to avoid sending files back and forth after translation delivery and hence not to lose time.

 c.
 Type of audience

 Tell translators who will read your translated document: a public or internal audience?
 With which kind of profile?
-Translators will then have a clearer understanding of your message and be able to better finetune the translation’s tone of voice.
+Translators will then have a clearer understanding of your message, and they will be able to finetune the translation's tone of voice.
 It will also help you to be a satisfied client.

 d.
 Expected translation style (formal, informal)